HOW TO TEACH AND PREACH

 Before you write:

-Read the whole book of the Bible (from which you plan to teach or preach) in one sitting, so you get the big picture of that particular book.
-While reading the verses that you are teaching or preaching on, pay attention to the flow of thought and context.
+Read the entire book of the Bible from which you plan to share.
+Do this to get the big picture of that particular book.
+Pay attention to the flow of thought and context of the passage.

-Consider reading the book again in other types of translations to help you to understand the book.
+Consider reading it again in other translations to help you better understand it.

 When you write:

-Write down a short summary sentence for each of the verses that you will be teaching/preaching on.
+Write down a short summary sentence for each verse.

-Think about how you can summarize those short summary sentences into a one-to-three word phrase that is immediately recognizable, easy to understand, easy to remember, and that will challenge your audience.
-These phrases will be the main points of your lesson/sermon.
+Consider how to summarize the summaries into a 1-to-3-word phrase that is immediately recognizable, easy to understand, memorable, and challenging to your audience.
+These phrases will be the main points of your presentation.

-Investigate what is most likely the intended purpose of the writer for writing those verses.
-The writer’s main purpose will be the main idea of your lesson/sermon.
+Investigate the writer’s purpose for writing those verses.
+The writer’s main purpose will be the theme of your presentation.

-Write down what the verses say about God, us, others.
+Write what the verses say about God, us, and others.

-Remember to keep your lesson/sermon short, clear, and not too bogged down with details.
-Make sure that you do not get distracted by using too many supporting verses.
+Remember to keep your presentation short, clear, and concise.
+Do not get bogged down by too many supporting verses.

-Assume that your audience has never before heard what you are teaching them.
-Assume that they might misunderstand you and do your best to be understood correctly.
+Assume that your audience has never heard what you are teaching them.
+Do your best to communicate correctly, assuming that they might misunderstand you.

-Then write down some very specific ways that you yourself can actually apply the verses to your life.
+Jot down some specific applications of the verses to your own life.

-Then write down some very specific ways that your audience can actually apply the verses to their lives.
-Be sure that the main point of the writer is the emphasis behind each of your points.
-As you prepare these points, consider which individuals will be in your audience:
+Write specific ways in which your audience can apply the verses to their lives.
+Be sure that you reflect each point of the biblical writer.
+As you prepare, consider which individuals will be in your audience:

 How might their current circumstances affect how they might respond to these application points?

-Are they going through a hard time or a time of great joy which makes it more difficult for them to respond with the same enthusiasm that the biblical text calls for?
+Are they going through a hard time or a time of great joy, making it more difficult for them to respond with the same enthusiasm that the biblical text warrants?

-How might their current spiritual, emotional, physical maturity level affect their ability to understand how to apply what you are telling them?
+How might their current spiritual, emotional, and physical maturity level affect their ability to apply what you are telling them?

-Are they too immature to appreciate the need to obey the scripture?
+Are they too spiritually immature to appreciate the need to obey the Scripture?
 How can you help convince them of the blessing of obeying this biblical text?

-How might their education level affect their ability to apply this in the way that you are suggesting?
+How might their educational level affect their ability to apply this in the way that you are suggesting?

-How can you give them suggested ways to obey the biblical text that do not require a lot of reading?
+How can you suggest ways to obey the biblical text that do not require a lot of reading?

-How might their reaction to their past affect how they might receive these teachings?
+How might their reaction to their past affect their response to these teachings?

 Have you fallen short of applying this scripture in front of them?
-Maybe before you teach or preach this lesson, you can go and confess your sin to them.
+Before you teach or preach this lesson, you should go and confess your sin to them.

 After you write:

-Next, think about some heart-penetrating questions you can ask throughout your lesson/sermon that will encourage your audience to truly apply your lesson/sermon to their lives.
+Ponder some heart-penetrating questions you could ask throughout your presentation that will encourage your audience to apply it sincerely to their lives.

-Then go back through your lesson/sermon and add some sentences to ensure that before and after each point you are saying something that they will be encouraged by and cause the joy of their salvation to be restored to their hearts.
+Before and after each point, say something that will be encouraging and cause the joy of their salvation to be restored to their hearts.

-Finally go back through your lesson/sermon notes to see in what ways you can shorten it, make it easier to understand, and flow naturally from beginning to end.
+Finally, review your notes to see how you can shorten it, make it easier to understand, and/or flow more naturally from beginning to end.

 CONCERNING YOUR LESSON/SERMON NOTES

-Contain an introduction, main points, a few supporting points to each point, a summary, and a conclusion.
+Include an introduction, main points, subpoints, summary, and conclusion.

-They should be really easy for you to teach/preach from.
-They are simply notes to jog your memory for what you are planning on saying.
-Do not make them too abbreviated or too detailed so as to cause you to lose your train of thought.
+The notes should be easy to preach/teach.
+They are to jog your memory for what you are planning to say.
+Keep them simple so you won’t lose your train of thought.

 Teaching Your Lesson